ironpeakservices/ironpeak.be/content/blog/t2rminator.md

 ## Mitigations

 1. Supply Chain Attacks : trust on Apple and other researchers to do their job? :-)
-2. Sales of malicious peripherals : buy only from official and reputable shops.
+2. Malicious peripherals : buy accessories (and Macs for that matter) only from official and reputable shops.
 3. Physical Access : keep a close eye on your Mac and[remove the device from iCloud](https://support.apple.com/guide/icloud/remove-a-device-mmfc0eeddd/icloud) in case of theft.
 4. Buy a new Mac with a T3 chip :-(
 5. Verify your EFI payload with [efivalidate](https://github.com/t8012/efivalidate).